hamzaour/ML_Notebooks/README.md

-Welcome to my Data Science Project Repository!
+##Welcome to my Data Science Project Repository!
 This repository showcases a range of machine learning techniques applied to real-world datasets.
 It's structured into four main folders, each containing Jupyter notebooks with detailed code and analysis.

 Folder Structure & Contents
-1. Basic Machine Learning Techniques
+##1.
+Basic Machine Learning Techniques:
-Housing Data Regression Analysis:
+-Housing Data Regression Analysis:
 Implements linear regression, SVM, KNN, and decision tree models.
 Utilizes various scaling and cross-validation techniques.
-Breast Cancer Classification:
+-Breast Cancer Classification:
 Based on data from the University of Wisconsin.
 Applies logistic regression, SVM, KNN, and decision tree models.
-2. Advanced Machine Learning Algorithms
+##2.
+Advanced Machine Learning Algorithms:
-Advanced Regression Techniques:
+-Advanced Regression Algorithms:
 Features models like Random Forest, XGBoost, CatBoost, and LightGBM.
 Compares performances with simpler algorithms from the first folder.
-Advanced Classification Techniques:
+-Advanced Classification Algorithms:
 Similar approach as the regression notebook, using advanced models for the breast cancer dataset.
-3. Neural Networks and Explainability
+##3.
+Neural Networks and Explainability:
-Neural Network for Regression:
+-Neural Network for Regression:
 Demonstrates the application of neural networks in regression problems.
-Neural Network for Classification:
+-Neural Network for Classification:
 Focuses on classification with neural networks, applied to the breast cancer dataset.
 Includes implementation of explainability techniques.
-4. Cluster Analysis
+##4.
+Cluster Analysis:
-Breast Cancer Dataset Clustering:
+-Breast Cancer Dataset Clustering:
 Performs cluster analysis on the breast cancer dataset.
 Explores data grouping based on features and diagnosis.
 Repository Objective